5 Ways Your Business Can Leverage Customer Service Chatbots

 These chatbots for customer support are often given names and profile pictures as a way of humanizing automation and creating a more personal customer experience for users.

-AI chatbots for customer service can answer basic questions, including queries like:
+Generative AI for customer service can answer basic questions, including queries like:

 - Can you tell me about your return policy?